nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines.md

 That's where test coverage is useful: it will tell you **what you're not testing yet**.

-Here's an example of test coverage report:
+Here's an example of a test coverage report:

 ![Example of test coverage](/assets/test-coverage-gilded-rose.png)